 Transition House’s mission is to break the cycle of domestic violence in our community.

-In its first decade, Transition House developed the first legal services program for battered women, a foster grandparent program, and pioneered school-based teen dating violence intervention curricula and programs.
-In 2003 and 2004, we dramatically expanded our housing services creating a continuum of safe emergency shelter, medium-term and long-term housing to facilitate recovery from trauma along with holistic support services for adults, youth and children centered on violence prevention and skill building for life long independence.
-In 2013, we expanded a partnership with the Cambridge Housing Authority and City of Cambridge.
-In 2015 that collaboration grew into the Community Support Partnership providing intensive prevention and intervention resources for people of all ages and backgrounds throughout our diverse community.
+In its first decades, Transition House created the first shelter on the East Coast, a legal services program for battered women, a foster grandparent program, and pioneered school-based teen dating violence intervention curricula and programs.
+In 2003 and 2004, we dramatically expanded our housing offerings creating a continuum of safe housing resources spanning from emergency shelter to medium-term and long-term housing with comprehensive holistic services centered on trauma support and skill building for lifelong resilience.
+In 2013, we formed the Community Support Partnership with our longstanding collaborators, the Cambridge Housing Authority and City of Cambridge.
+The Partnership provides a whole-community focus on domestic violence prevention to reach people of all ages and backgrounds.